ricardopalves1/ProcessMessage/README.md

 		return factory;
 	}

-Please, also reference the respective consumers count in "ConsumerCount.png" image within jconsole folder.
+Please, validate also the respective consumers count as in "ConsumerCount.png" image within jconsole folder.

 # Messaging server
 This component uses an embedded Apache ActiveMQ server.